Student chefs turn up the heat for regionals of a national cooking competition

 The three-course menu created by the students around the ‘Back to Basics’ theme, included Sole, Coq au Vin and Lemon and thyme pudding.

-“The Brakes Challenge is a leading culinary competition,” said Senior Chef Lecturer at Shrewsbury College, Sean McNulty.
+“The Brakes Challenge is a leading culinary competition,” said Senior Chef Tutor at Shrewsbury College, Sean McNulty.
 “The students have produced a very good menu, have worked hard and creatively and I hope all their work will pay off.”

 The competition aims to recreate the experiences and pressures of a typical professional kitchen, while giving competitors the opportunity to develop accurate costing and sourcing skills within a professional setting.